as70023333/as70023333/README.md

 # 🛡️ Senior Security Engineer – @as70023333

-Welcome to my GitHub portfolio!
-I'm a Senior Security Engineer for both offensive and defensive security.
+Welcome to my GitHub portfolio.
+I'm a Senior Security Engineer for both AI, DevSecOps, and defensive security.
 I build tools, automate defenses, and dive deep into vulnerability research.

 ---